ryan4yin/nixos-and-flakes-book/docs/development/intro.md

 } // rest)
 ```

-`pkgs.mkShell { ... }` is a special Derivation (Nix package).
-Its `name` `buildInputs` and other parameters are customizable, and `shellHook` is a special parameter that will be executed when `nix develop` enters the environment.
+`pkgs.mkShell { ... }` is a special derivation (Nix package).
+Its `name`, `buildInputs`, and other parameters are customizable, and `shellHook` is a special parameter that will be executed when `nix develop` enters the environment.

-Here is a `flake.nix` that defined a development environment with nodejs 18 installed:
+Here is a `flake.nix` that defines a development environment with Node.js 18 installed:

 ```nix
 {